 - Can my program be distributed in other areas beside public television?

 - On the “Budget Summary Form,” what is the difference between “Amount to Raise” and “Expected Income”?

 - Can LPB take a look at my budget to let me know if it is satisfactory?

 WHAT IS THE DIGITAL MEDIA FUND?

-The Digital Media Fund is an open invitation to independent filmmakers to submit proposals for digital short form programs fiction or nonfiction (no longer than 15 minutes) for primary distribution online via an existing public television platform, and can be in the form of a short film, web series and other mixed digital media content.
+The Digital Media Fund is an open invitation to independent filmmakers to submit proposals for digital short form programs, fiction or nonfiction (no longer than 15 minutes), for distribution online via a then-existing public television platform, and can be in the form of a short film, web series, or other mixed digital media content.

 WHAT IS THE DOCUMENTARY CORE APPLICATION?